ahmedgh970/traffic-diffuser/README.md

 ```

 ## Data Processing
-We build our trainval datasets using the converted ScenarioNet's unified format.
-Then, we preprocess using [`process_dataset.ipynb`](process_dataset.ipynb) to produce the numpy data and png map (per scenario) directories.
+First, we convert and merge the original datasets (nuscenes, waymo, etc.) into pickle files with a unified dictionary format, using ScenarioNet.
+Then, we used our preprocessing script to produce the data and map directories in the desired format.
+Specifically, we preprocess using [`process_dataset.ipynb`](process_dataset.ipynb) to produce the numpy data and PNG map (per scenario) directories.
 You will need to install [ScenarioNet](https://github.com/metadriverse/scenarionet).

 ## Training
 We provide a training script for TrafficDiffuser model in [`train.py`](train.py).